Extended Dijkstra algorithm and Moore-Bellman-Ford algorithm: Introduction

 \section{Introduction}

-The shortest path problems are one kind of best known combinatorial optimization problems and have been extensively studied for more than half a century, which have many applications in network,electrical routing,transportation,robot motion planning, critical path computation in scheduling, quick response to urgent relief, etc; and can also unify framework for many optimization problems such as knapsack, sequence alignment in molecular biology, inscribed polygon construction, and length-limited Huffman-coding,etc. For the basic knowledge of the shortest path problems, please refer to the chapter 7 of [1] and the other literatures afterwords.
+Shortest path problems are the best known class of combinatorial optimization problems and have been extensively studied for more than half a century, which have many applications in network,electrical routing, transportation, robot motion planning, critical path computation in scheduling, quick response to urgent relief, etc; and can also unify framework for many optimization problems such as knapsack, sequence alignment in molecular biology, inscribed polygon construction, and length-limited Huffman-coding, etc. For the basic knowledge of shortest path problems, please refer to chapter 7 of the monograph \cite{biblabel[Korte]} (Korte and Vygen 2000) and the other literatures afterword.

-The classical single-source shortest path problem of network, denoted by CSSSP, is the most famous one of the shortest path problems, and a lot of works have been done to study and solve this kind of shortest path problem.
-Among many algorithms for the problem CSSSP, Dijkstra's Algorithm (DA) and Moore-Bellman-Ford Algorithm (MBFA) are two well-known and most fundamental, which have now been come the core technique to solve many optimization problems.
+The classical single-source shortest path problem of network, denoted by CSSSP, is the most famous one of shortest path problems, and a lot of works have been done to study and solve this kind of shortest path problem.
+Among many algorithms for the problem CSSSP, Dijkstra's Algorithm (DA) and Moore-Bellman-Ford Algorithm (MBFA), called also by Bellman-Ford Algorithm, are two well-known and most fundamental, which have now been the core technique to solve many optimization problems.
 As we all know, the first one can solve the problem CSSSP with nonnegative edge weights in $O(n^2)$ time and the second one can deal with the problem CSSSP with arbitrary conservative weights in $O(nm)$ time.
-Here $n$ and $m$ denote respectively the number of vertices and the number of edges on the graph.
-See, e.g., the chapter 7 of [1] and literatures [2-5].
+Here $n$ and $m$ denote respectively the number of vertices and the number of edges on the underlying graph.
+See, e.g., chapter 7 of the monograph [11] (Korte and Vygen 2000) and the literatures [2,3,8,15] (Bellman 1958, Dijkstra 1959, Ford 1956, Moore 1959).

+The study of shortest paths is a research area with a long history.
+And there are still substantial research works in the area from this century.
+On the work over the last two decades, please see the following introduction for example.